Skip to content

 Some people trying to lose weight may be tempted by the idea of fasting because they believe eating during a specific time frame would help them achieve their weight loss goals.

 But what, strictly, is fasting?
-According to experts, fasting means consuming zero calories for a specific time period.
+According to experts, fasting means consuming zero calories for a specific period.
 Fasting can be "intermittent," in which you eat and don't eat at certain times, or "prolonged," in which you don't eat for several days in a row.
 Continue reading to learn more in detail.

 Fasting: Why It Is Popular?